 Insurance companies do not think the way you and I think.
 But, by understanding how insurance adjusters think and what is important to them, you can maximize how much money you receive in a personal injury case.
 The goal of this post is to show you how to get more money from the insurance adjuster.

-What Is the Adjuster’s Goal?
+What Is the Insurance Adjuster’s Goal?

-Insurance adjusters are trained to try to rip you off.
-Although, adjusters do not call it that.
+Adjusters do not call it that.
 They also do not think of it in those terms.
-But, they are not charged with the task of making a reasonable settlement offer to you.
+But insurance adjusters are not paid to make a reasonable settlement offer to you.
 An insurance adjuster’s mission is to pay you as little money as possible to settle your claim, which allows the insurance company to keep as much of its money as it can.

 When you think of it this way — the way it is — you find clarity.
 This is all about money.
-No one is going to be able to turn back time and make the accident go away.
+No one will turn back time and make the accident go away.
 The only thing the civil justice system can do for you is to give you money.
 It is not a fair trade.
 You would just rather that the accident never happened.

 Goal #1: Do No Harm